Martinex

 Martinex T'Naga is a character appearing in American comic books published by Marvel Comics.
 The character is depicted as being from an alternate future in the 31st century, and member of the Guardians of the Galaxy.

 His first appearance was in Marvel Super-Heroes #18, published January 1969.

-Michael Rosenbaum played Martinex in the Marvel Cinematic Universe film Guardians of the Galaxy Vol. 2 (2017) and will reprise his role in Guardians of the Galaxy Vol. 3 (2023).
+Michael Rosenbaum played Martinex in the Marvel Cinematic Universe films Guardians of the Galaxy Vol. 2 (2017) and Guardians of the Galaxy Vol. 3 (2023).

 Publication history

 Martinex first appeared in Marvel Super-Heroes #18 (Jan.
 1969) as part of the Guardians of the Galaxy.
 According to Roy Thomas, all of the original Guardians of the Galaxy were created in a conference between Arnold Drake and Stan Lee, but it remains uncertain whether each individual character was created by Drake, Lee, or both.
 The team was featured in several Marvel titles: Marvel Two-In-One #4-5 (July-Sept.
 1974), Giant Size Defenders #5, and The Defenders #26-29 (July-Nov.
 1975), and writer Steve Gerber included the character when he revived the team in Marvel Presents #3-#12 (Feb.
 1976-Aug.
 1977).

 Martinex's appearance was redesigned in Guardians of the Galaxy #7 (Dec.
 1990).
 Writer/artist Jim Valentino commented, "No one could draw [Martinex] the same way twice.
 It was impossible and it was a pain in the butt.
 What I did was streamline him according to the planes in the body that Andrew Loomis delineated in his seminal book, Figure Drawing for All It's Worth."

-Maxrtine appeared along with the rest of the original Guardians of the Galaxy team in the 2014 series Guardians 3000.
+Martinex appeared along with the rest of the original Guardians of the Galaxy team in the 2014 series Guardians 3000.
 Writer Dan Abnett described him as "the brain" of the team.